lbeder/crypto-scanner/README.md

 crypto-scanner <command>

 Commands:
-  crypto-scanner show              Show the configuration crypto-scanner scan              Scans all addresses and tokens crypto-scanner change-password   Change the encryption password crypto-scanner export-config     Export the config to an external file.
-Note that the export is *not* encrypted crypto-scanner import-config     Import the config from an external file.
+  crypto-scanner show              Show the DB crypto-scanner scan              Scans all addresses and tokens crypto-scanner change-password   Change the encryption password crypto-scanner export-db         Export the DB to an external file.
+Note that the export is *not* encrypted crypto-scanner import-DB         Import the DB from an external file.
 Note that the import should not be *not*
                                    encrypted
-  crypto-scanner add-addresses     Add an address or a list of space-separated addresses to a named ledger crypto-scanner remove-addresses  Remove an address or a list of space-separated addresses from a named ledger crypto-scanner remove-ledger     Remove an entire named ledger crypto-scanner add-token         Add a token to the config crypto-scanner remove-token      Remove a token from the config crypto-scanner add-asset         Add an asset to the config crypto-scanner update-asset      Update an asset in the config crypto-scanner remove-asset      Remove an assert from the config
+  crypto-scanner add-addresses     Add an address or a list of space-separated addresses to a named ledger crypto-scanner remove-addresses  Remove an address or a list of space-separated addresses from a named ledger crypto-scanner remove-ledger     Remove an entire named ledger crypto-scanner add-token         Add a token to the DB crypto-scanner remove-token      Remove a token from the DB crypto-scanner add-asset         Add an asset to the DB crypto-scanner update-asset      Update an asset in the DB crypto-scanner remove-asset      Remove an asset from the DB

 Options:
       --help     Show help                                                                                     [boolean]